Cathedral of Saint Joseph (Jefferson City, Missouri): Adoration Chapel

-As was ancient custom, the sacristy is at the entrance of the cathedral, permitting processions to and from the altar.
-The Bishop's private sacristy was installed in 2005 immediately adjacent to the main sacristy.
-There is a minor sacristy attached to the Blessed Sacrament Chapel.

 Baptistry

-The baptistry is also located at the entrance.
+The baptistry is also located at the cathedral entrance.
 The baptistry was remodeled in 2006.
-Two skylights in the ceiling bathe the font in natural light.
-The font is the original Italian marble baptistry made for the cathedral.
-The floor is made of similar marble to that which is in the sanctuary.
-An ambry, built in 2004, resides in the baptistry and is made of wood and glass.
-It contains the oil of the sick, Sacred Chrism, and the oil of the Catechumens, blessed at the Chrism Mass, which is celebrated each Lent in the cathedral.
-A statue of the Risen Christ is also present.
+Two skylights in the ceiling provide natural sunlight over the font The font is the original Italian marble baptistry made for the cathedral.
+The floor is made of marble similar to that the sanctuary.

+An ambry, built in 2004 of wood and glass, is located in the baptistry.
+It contains the oil of the sick, the Sacred Chrism, and the oil of the Catechumens, A statue of the Risen Christ is also present.

+Pipe organ

+The cathedral contains a three-keyboard Wicks pipe organ with 1,758 pipes made of wood and metal.
+The pipe ranges in size from 16 ft long to several inches.
+The choir normally stands below the pipes during important mass celebrations.
+In 2006, the Vatican organist, James Edward Goettsche, performed a concert for the golden anniversary for the diocese.